Key rotation

 and a rotation installs N+1

-, OpenBao creates a special "upgrade" key, which
+, OpenBao creates a special "upgrade"

-provides the N+1
+key, which provides the N+1

 encryption key protected by the N

 key.
-This upgrade key is only available
+This upgrade key

-without requiring operators to perform another unseal.
+active OpenBao without requiring operators to perform another unseal.

-The rotate/config
+The rotate/keyring/config

-endpoint is used to configure the number of operations or time interval
+endpoint is used to configure the number of operations or

-between automatic rotations of the backend encryption key.
+time interval between automatic rotations of the backend encryption key.

 NIST rotation guidance